Pick the base before the room

 • Station-area lodging gets stronger when the next departure is fixed.

-Calibration: Keep old-town hotels when Cathedral proximity is the point; watch for luggage and access friction.
+Calibration: Keep old-town hotels when Cathedral proximity is the point; call out luggage and access friction before recommending them.

-• Hotel Gelmirez supports train, bus, and practical departure logic.
+• Hotel Gelmirez supports train, bus, and departure logic when movement is the constraint.

 • A Quinta da Auga makes sense only when recovery is valuable enough to leave the old-town frame.